 Introduction to Cape Girardeau, Missouri

 Cape Girardeau, Missouri, in Cape Girardeau county, is located 100 miles SE of St. Louis, Missouri.
-The city has a population of approximately 35,349.

 Cape Girardeau History